s23hck/phpvuln/README.md

 # phpvuln

-Discover potential vulnerabilities in your PHP code
+Discover potential vulnerabilities in your PHP code.

+# Project is nowhere near finished yet.
+I just decided to release it already :-)